 Huck was the reason I decided to keep fostering dogs, instead of just straight up adopting them.
 He made me realize that it’s not my job to adopt them, but it’s my job to be a Harbor until they find their forever home.
 I begged and begged my husband to let me keep Huck, and he kept saying no (even on my BIRTHDAY y’all!), but after more than 13 wonderful foster dogs, I don’t regret letting him find his new home.
 He is so very loved, and we’ve been able to save more doggies ever since.

-I live in Atlanta, Georgia with my husband Michael, and our dogs Tater (Pug/Chihuahua mix) and Rigby (German Shepherd/Corgi mix).
+I live in Atlanta, Georgia with my husband Michael, our dogs Tater (Pug/Chihuahua mix) and Rigby (German Shepherd/Corgi mix), and our cat Toby.
 In our spare time, we foster dogs who don’t do well in a shelter environment or who are in danger of being euthanized because they are deemed “unadoptable”, or simply because the shelters are running out of space.
 Together as a family pack, we help foster dogs adjust to living life in a home by loving them and teaching them manners, and ensure that they are placed in the perfect forever homes.
-We’ve homed over 13 dogs since 2015, partnering with groups like Doggie Harmony, Pibbles & More, Shelter Dogs for Veterans, and others just like them who give dogs safe homes and a purpose in life.
+We’ve homed over 16 dogs since 2015, partnering with groups like Doggie Harmony, Pibbles & More, Shelter Dogs for Veterans, and others just like them who give dogs safe homes and a purpose in life.

 We’re very blessed to be surrounded by family and dear friends in Atlanta, and spend most of our weekends and holidays in the company of the people we love the most.
 I enjoy baking and cooking, and have been working on perfecting macaron recipes for all occasions to share with anyone who will taste test for me.
 I love to create and dress up in costumes for cons and parties - the more challenging the costume, the more fun I have.
 Despite these pleasures, I’m actually happiest when I’m home in my studio, surrounded by more dogs than I have hands for petting, listening to video games, and making things to make you smile.